Introduction to Web Application Security

 What is Web Application Security?

-Web Application security is a branch of information security that deals with the security of Web Applications, Web services and websites.
+Web Application security is a branch of information security that deals with the security of web applications, web services, and websites.
 It is a kind of application security that is applied on to web or internet level specifically.

 Web security is important as web applications get attacked due to bad coding or improper sanitizing of application inputs and outputs.
 Common web security attacks are Cross-site scripting(XSS) and SQL Injections.

 Security checks, in fact, have to be applied at a very early stage of development and keep applying at every stage in the software development life cycle.
 Developers need to be well trained in cybersecurity and secure coding practices.
-One time testing of the application is definitely not effective.
+One-time testing of the application is definitely not effective.
 Continuous regression for web security attacks needs to be implemented at every stage.

 Standardizing Web Security

-OWASP(Open Web Application Security Project) is the standards body for web application security.
-It provides complete documentation, tools, techniques, and methodologies in the field of web app security.
-OWASP is one of the unbiased sources of information about the best practices in web app security.
+- OWASP is one of the unbiased sources of information about the best practices in web app security.

 OWASP Top Web Security Risks

-Below are the top web security risks reported on OWASP.
+Below are the top web security risks reported on OWASP:

-SQL Injection
+1. SQL Injection

-Cross Site Scripting (XSS)
+2. Cross-Site Scripting (XSS)

 This enables attackers to inject client-side scripting into web applications and web pages viewed by other users.
-A cross-site scripting vulnerability can be used to bypass policies such as the same origin policy.
-As per 2007, XSS accounted for 84% of all the security attacks on the web.
+Additionally, a cross-site scripting vulnerability can be used to bypass policies such as the same-origin policy.
+As of 2007, XSS accounted for 84% of all the security attacks on the web.
+Depending on the sensitiveness of data, XSS could be a minor attack or a major threat to the websites.

-Broken Authentication and Session Management
+3. Broken Authentication and Session Management

 This attack allows to either capture or bypasses the authentication on the web page or application.
+This is more of a weak standard followed by website developers that causes the issues like for instance:

 - Predictable login credentials.